Christchurch City Council is looking at developing a Local Alcohol Policy that sets out how alcohol should be sold and supplied in Christchurch.

 Sign up for updates on the Draft Local Alcohol Policy

 Any council can develop its own Local Alcohol Policy, in consultation with the local community.
-The Local Alcohol Policy can set rules around the number, location, and opening hours of licenced premises, such as bars, cafes and restaurants, supermarkets and bottle stores.
+The Local Alcohol Policy can set rules around the number, location, and opening hours of licensed premises, such as bars, cafes and restaurants, supermarkets and bottle stores.
 These rules can apply across either the whole city and district or only in identified local areas.

-Christchurch City Council is committed to working closely with our communities to make sure a Local Alcohol Policy is tailored to our city’s needs.
+We're committed to working closely with our communities to make sure a Local Alcohol Policy is tailored to our city’s needs.
 An important first step is to gather statistical data and information required by legislation(external link), and we're now gathering research on alcohol harm, gathering and analysing local community data, and reviewing Local Alcohol Policies in other districts.

 If you have any statistical data about local alcohol harm that you're happy to share with us, please email letstalk@ccc.govt.nz.

-Please be mindful of your obligations under the Privacy Act 2020 when sharing information with us.
 Broadly, any information you share with us that identifies an individual should have been collected by (with the individual’s consent) you for the purposes of submitting on the Local Alcohol Policy development.
-Please refer to the Information Privacy Principles(external link) and the Office of the Privacy Commissioner’s website(external link) for further information.

 Background